 This website is an extension channel of the following three projects funded by Hort Innovation using the vegetable research and development levy and contributions from the Australian Government:

 - Soil Wealth and Integrated Crop Protection (VG16078)

 Phase 1 of the Soil Wealth and ICP extension projects (VG13076 and VG13078) were successfully delivered by Applied Horticultural Research and RMCG over three years from 2014-2017, providing effective national coverage.
 The feedback from the vegetable industry has been strong and positive with 25% of the industry engaged directly, with 80% reporting making better informed decisions because of the projects.

-The new Soil Wealth ICP Phase 2 project will respond to increasing economic, consumer, environmental and technological demands on vegetable producers (VG16078).
-It will deliver integrated, independent, research-based information to growers and advisers to support business decisions on soil management and plant health from 2017-2022.
+The Soil Wealth ICP Phase 2 project responds to increasing economic, consumer, environmental and technological demands on vegetable producers (VG16078).
+It delivers integrated, independent, research-based information to growers and advisers to support business decisions on soil management and plant health from 2017-2022.

 The Soilborne Disease project uses the framework of Soil Wealth and ICP to communicate knowledge and management options for soilborne diseases that affect the Australian vegetable industry.